alpha3166/optimpdf/README.md

 ## How to build OptimPDF

-Install Git, Java 11, Maven, and ImageMagick 7, then clone & build.
+Install Git, Java (11 or later), Maven, and ImageMagick (6 or later), then clone & build.

     git clone https://github.com/alpha3166/optimpdf
     cd optimpdf/optimpdf